Goal Inference from Open-Ended Dialog: Method for Goal Inference from Open-Ended Dialog

-To decide if the robot's goal list needs to be altered or which action(s) to take, we next implement an Inference Module.
+\textbf{Inference Module for Belief Space Update} To decide if the robot's goal list needs to be altered or which action(s) to take, we next implement an Inference Module.
 The Inference Module assigns probability to each of the tracked goals.

 In order to track a Bayesian posterior over a set of goals, we need to calculate the probability of a goal given a human utterance, $P(g|u)$.
 Using LLMs to calculate $P(g|u)$ according to Equation \ref{eq:bayes_eq}, we need a model for $P(u|g)$ -- a model that tells us what utterances a person would choose conditioned on having a particular goal.
-LLMs are good at roleplaying (\cite{shanahan2023role}) and have been demonstrated to possess strong common sense priors (\cite{talmor2022commonsenseqa}, \cite{zheng2024attention}).
-We leverage these strong priors to model $P(u \mid g)$ as an LLM query $\pi_{\text{LLM}}(u, g)$.
-By prompting the LLM to generate utterances given a goal, we can use the model's output probabilities as an approximation of this likelihood.
+LLMs are good at roleplaying \cite{shanahan2023role} and have been demonstrated to possess strong common sense priors \cite{talmor2022commonsenseqa, zheng2024attention}.
+We leverage these strong priors to model $P(u \mid g)$ as an LLM query $\pi_{\text{LLM}}(u, g)$:

-Consider maintaining a belief over two possible goals: ``I want cocoa" and `I want noodles" given the utterance ``I'd like something sweet."
-Our method queries an LLM for the likelihood of the utterance based on the prompt `Role-play as a person who wants $g$', where $g$ is replaced with each possible goal."
-Given a human utterance is ``I want a cake", the likelihood of ``I want cocoa" would be higher than ``I want noodles".
-The sum of the logits for ``I want a cocoa" when the LLM is provided that ``I want a cake" is the true goal is higher than the sum of the logits for ``I want a cake" when the LLM is provided that ``I want noodles" is the true goal.
-See Section \ref{Appendix} for LLM query details.
+Consider maintaining a belief over two possible goals: ``I want cocoa'' and ``I want noodles'' given the utterance ``I'd like something sweet.''
+Our method queries an LLM for the likelihood of the utterance based on the prompt ``Role-play as a person who wants $g$'', where $g$ is replaced with each possible goal.
+Given a human utterance is ``I want a cake'', the likelihood of ``I want cocoa'' would be higher than ``I want noodles''.
+The sum of the logits for ``I want a cocoa'' when the LLM is provided that ``I want a cake'' is the true goal is higher than the sum of the logits for ``I want a cake'' when the LLM is provided that ``I want noodles'' is the true goal.
+See Figure \ref{fig:inference module prompt} for LLM query details for the inference module (the details about the Unspecified Goal is explained further in the next subsection about the Goal Management Module).